apinske/apinske.github.io/hire.md

+# Things I ...
+## have
+* solid and broad knowledge of IT fundamentals

+## can do
+* build great software
+* Java, JavaEE, Spring, Hibernate, transactions, RDBMS, ...
+* architecture, dev lead
+* insurance/banking processes

+## like
+* problem solving
+* learning new things
+* coaching

+## want
+* great team
+* great goal

+## would like to do
+* C
+* Kernel, Hypervisor, ...

+## don't want to do
+* C++, Go
+* Cloud

+## don't do
+* military
+* proprietary platforms (SAP, Salesforce, ...)
+* technology for the sake of technology

-Dear recruiter,
+# Dear recruiter,

-if you want to get in touch, please provide at least the following details in your first message:
+if you want to get in touch, please provide at least the following details in your first message.
-* what are the responsibilities of the position
+* What are the responsibilities of the position?
-* how does that fit in with (and what is) the overall goal
+* How does that fit in with (and what is) the overall goal?
-* name of the company (and unit)
+* What is the company's name (and unit's)?
-* used technologies
+* What technologies are used?

 Keep the usual hollow words (agil, best employer, attractive, ...) and provide details.
-How else am I going to be interested?

-I want to:
-* build great software with a great team towards a great goal
-* solve problems
-* learn new things
-* coach others

-I do not want:
-* SAP, Salesforce or other proprietary app platforms
-* technology for the sake of technology
-* military